jssteinberg/config/README.md

 ## Vim 8 +lua

-A simple Vim config---could be a single vimrc.
-It can be used as a boilerplate and works without plugins.
+A Vim config that works without plugins.
 It gives no errors on missing plugins unless keymaps/commands requiring plugins are used.
 Requries:

 - Vim >= version 8 +lua.
 - Package managing with [minpac](https://github.com/k-takata/minpac)